AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-sl-06-the-role-of-the-semantic-layer-in-data-governance.md

 Data governance fails when it depends on people doing the right thing manually.
 A policy says "Revenue means completed orders minus refunds."
 An analyst writes a slightly different formula.
 A dashboard uses the wrong table.
 An AI agent invents its own definition.
 The governance policy exists.
 Nobody follows it.
 And the organization makes decisions on inconsistent data.

 The root cause isn't that people are careless.
 It's that governance is separated from the systems people actually use to query data.
-Enforcement happens in a side channel — documentation, review processes, audit logs — not in the query itself.
+Enforcement happens in a side channel : documentation, review processes, audit logs,  not in the query itself.

 ## Centralized Definitions Eliminate Conflicting Metrics